 My organization works with homebound older adults, people with disabilities, and others who cannot easily be moved.
 How can we help them get vaccinated?

 Vaccinating homebound seniors and people with disabilities is proving to be a significant challenge across the country.
 The CDC has issued guidance for vaccinating those who are homebound because they need someone’s help.
 Both the CDC and the National Governors Association recommend mobile vaccination as an element of equitable vaccine distribution measures.
-States, counties and cities are starting to launch mobile vaccination operations to administer the vaccine to these hard-to-reach older adults, people with disabilities, and those with serious health conditions at home.
+States, counties and cities are expanding mobile vaccination operations to administer the vaccine to these hard-to-reach older adults, people with disabilities, and those with serious health conditions at home.
+Thanks to significant new federal funding provided in the American Rescue Plan Act, state and local efforts to implement mobile vaccination are expanding.
+Florida, for example, recently launched statewide mobile vaccination for homebound individuals and federally qualified community health centers and others will be launching new efforts throughout the country.
 To learn what options are available in your community, please contact: